Frequently Asked Questions

 Q: What version of Excel is required to use these spreadsheet templates?

-A: Microsoft Excel version 2016 or higher is required.
-You can use Microsoft Windows or the Mac version of Excel.
+A: Microsoft Excel version 2016 or higher is required for Windows PC.
+Microsoft 365 is required for Mac users.
 Google Sheets is not supported.
-Microsoft also offers an online (web browser) version of Excel which unfortunately does not support macros or Power Query.
-However, you can use the basic version of the checkbook register with the online version of Excel.
+Microsoft does offer an online (web browser) version of Excel but unfortunately, it does not support macros or Power Query.
+However, you can use the basic version of the checkbook register with the free online version of Excel.

 Q: Is this checkbook template a subscription?
 Is there a recurring charge?